 There will be a recovery period of several weeks while the bone continues to heal.
 Patients typically experience the most post-surgical discomfort during the first week or so following surgery, then things get much easier.
 A soft food diet will be necessary as your jaw heals.
 Your oral surgeon will provide you with post-operative instructions and a prescription for any medications you need to prepare you for your recovery process.

-Orthognathic Surgery in Tyler, TX
+Orthognathic Surgery in Tyler, TX, and Palestine, TX

 If you are in need of corrective jaw surgery, the surgeons at Southern Surgical Arts are here to help.
 Our staff understands how debilitating it can be to have chronic jaw pain, and they love seeing the results patients receive from treatment.
 Our oral surgeons have hospital privileges at multiple local hospitals, so your procedure will be safely performed using the most reliable and advanced tools at our disposal.
-If you are interested in receiving an evaluation for orthognathic treatment, or if you want more information about jaw surgery, contact our office for details.
+If you are interested in receiving an evaluation for orthognathic treatment, or if you want more information about jaw surgery, contact one of our offices for details.
 One of our staff members will be happy to assist you.